varghese25/PythonCourse_26_03_2025/README.md

 print(calendar.weekday(2025, 12, 25)) # 3 means Thursday

 # 0: Monday, 1: Tuesday, 2: Wednesday, 3: Thursday, 4: Friday, 5: Saturday, 6: Sunday

+# self
+Can you use another name instead of self?

+✅ Yes, absolutely — self is just a naming convention, not a keyword.

+Python, developers always use self for readability and consistency. self -> Refers to the current instance of the class